Lector v1.0.0

 template<typename EnumerationType >

-constexpr ::std::optional< EnumerationType > lector::parse_enumeration ( const ::std::string_view text)
+constexpr std::optional< EnumerationType > lector::parse_enumeration ( const std::string_view text)

 constexpr